 Before you start designing a HA service, understand the characteristics of the application, the file system, and the operating system.
 These characteristics are the basis for the design and can rule out various approaches.
 For example, if an application does not support application-level replication, some corresponding design options are not applicable.

-Similarly, if the application, the file system, or the operating system are not crash tolerant, then using regional persistent disks or even zonal persistent disk snapshots might not be an option.
-Crash tolerance is defined as the ability to recover from an abrupt termination without losing or corrupting data that was already committed to a persistent disk prior to the crash.
+Similarly, if the application, the file system, or the operating system are not crash tolerant, then using regional Persistent Disk or Hyperdisk Balanced High Availability (Preview) disks, or even zonal disk snapshots, might not be an option.
+Crash tolerance is defined as the ability to recover from an abrupt termination without losing or corrupting data that was already committed to a disk prior to the crash.

 Consider the following when designing for high availability:

-- The service recovery time objective.
-Understand how quickly your service must recover from a zonal outage and the SLA requirements.
+- The service recovery time objective - how quickly your service must recover from a zonal outage and the SLA requirements.

 - The cost to build a resilient and reliable service architecture.

-In terms of cost, the following options are for synchronous and asynchronous application replication:
+In terms of cost, use the following options for synchronous and asynchronous application replication:

 Use two instances of the database and VM.
 In this case the following items determine the total cost: